psmb/Psmb.Ajaxify/README.md

 ## Partial rendering in custom AJAX application

 You may want to use only the partial rendering feature of this package in your custom AJAX implementation.
-Therefore, get the unique partial key with `partialKey = Psmb.Ajaxify:RenderPath` in your Fusion path and append it as `ajaxPathKey` parameter to a self-reflecting URL.
+Therefore, get the unique partial key with `partialKey = Psmb.Ajaxify:PartialSerializer` in your Fusion path and append it as `ajaxPartialKey` parameter to a self-reflecting URL.
 When you send an AJAX request to this URL, only the rendered partial will be returned.
 Additional parameters can be used to fine-tune the rendering, for example to allow pagination: